Improving the Sight

 An intense advertising campaign was initiated to convince people that they needed to continue buying spectacles for ever and ever.
 It was pointed out that some of Bates' theories were pretty wild and it was suggested on that basis that his methods would not work.

-The facts is, though, that they do work.
-Eye expert harris Gruman, who assessed both Bates' theories and methods, wrote that in spite of Bates' hypotheses and theories, he did hit upon some worthwhile methods of aiding human sight.
+The fact is that they do work.
+Eye expert, Harris Gruman, who assessed both Bates' theories and methods, wrote that in spite of Bates' hypotheses and theories, he did hit upon some worthwhile methods of aiding human sight.
 Time has proven their worth and for that the world should be grateful.

 Another of Galton's examples is a 'far-sighted businessman' who could not read without glasses.
 The printed word was a mere blur to him, yet after three months of Bates' training, he discovered that his glasses were no longer necessary.
 He discarded them and has not used them since.